Victoriano012/ProsperChallenge/notes.md

 # Structure of the bot code

 The main file of the bot is `bot.py`.
 This file is abstracted from the specifics of the task, creating a general voice chatbot, whose system prompt and tools is provided by `utils.py`, which uses the files in `data` to obtain the system_prompt.
-When it has a call, it will register the obtained answers in the `registers` folder.
+When it has a call, it will register the obtained answers in the `registers` folder and also send them to my email.

 # Status of Deployment